Thinslices/algorithmic-challenges/README.md

 ## Repository Structure

 - `/challenges`: This folder contains all the algorithmic challenges posted as markdown files.
 Each challenge includes a description, example inputs and outputs, and any special instructions.
+- `/techniques`: A dedicated folder offering insights into various problem-solving techniques.
+This section includes README.md files that explain different approaches and methods for tackling algorithmic problems effectively.

 ## Workflow